BSacco0674/cookbook/README.md

 -  [X] Allow users to toggle between light and dark mode
 - [ ] Allow users to search through a large database of recipes via external API
 - [ ] Make app completely scalable for mobile
-- [X] Allow the user to rate games in their collections
+- [X] Allow the user to rate recipes in their collections
 - [ ] Allow users to apply category tags to their collections
 ***